CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 ![](../../Attachements/Pasted%20image%2020251120085159.png)
 You can select questions also:
 ![](../../Attachements/Pasted%20image%2020251120085224.png)
-There is many question which you can add, edit, de
+There is many question which you can add, edit, delete or remove: